 \paragraph{\it Conformal Korn inequalities.} A generalized version of the Korn inequality holds in $n$D for $n\geq 3$.
 In the framework of \cite{arnold2021complexes}, this inequality holds since the conformal deformation complex has finite dimensional cohomology (thus the operators have closed range).
 Nevertheless, this result does not hold in 2D \cite{dain2006generalized}.
 This is consistent with the fact that a 2D version of the conformal deformation BGG diagram does not satisfy the injectivity/surjectivity conditions, thus not fitting in the framework of \cite{arnold2021complexes}.
 In fact, in 2D the $\dev\sym\grad$ operator involved in the generalized Korn inequalities corresponds to the Cauchy-Riemann operator in complex analysis.
 Based on the generalizations in this paper, we fix the 2D conformal Korn inequality by adding a third order term, which has a geometric interpretation via M\"obius structures.

 \paragraph{\it Linear Cosserat continuum.} In 1909, the Cosserat brothers introduced a new continuum model that incorporated a microscopic rotational degree of freedom at each point of the material \cite{cosserat1909theorie}.
-This seminal work triggered a number of generalizations in continuum mechanics, e.g., Eringen's micropolor elasticity theory \cite{eringen1999theory}.
-In this paper, we observe that the linear Cosserat elasticity exactly corresponds to the Hodge-Laplacian problem of the twisted de-Rham complex that leads to the elasticity complex.
-A similar observation holds for the plate models.
-The Kirchhoff and {a modified version of the} Reissner-Mindlin plate models are the Hodge-Laplacian problems of the Hessian complex and the corresponding twisted de-Rham complexes \cite{arnold2021complexes}, respectively.
-This connection inspired the construction of numerical methods for solving the biharmonic equation \cite{feec-lecture,quenneville2015new}, although not formulated in terms of the twisted de-Rham complex.
-From this perspective, the cohomology-preserving projection in \cite{arnold2021complexes} {and this paper} can be understood as the process of eliminating the rotational degrees of freedom from Cosserat models to get {classical} elasticity.
-The operators mapping the BGG complex back to the twisted de-Rham complex can in turn be interpreted as describing {classical} elasticity as the Cosserat model with the additional rotational degree of freedom appropriately fixed. {Similar conclusion holds for the Kirchhoff and the modified Reissner-Mindlin plate models.
-Moreover, classical elasticity and the Kirchhoff plate are $\Gamma$-limit of the Cosserat elasticity and the Reissner-Mindlin plate, respectively \cite{ciarlet1997mathematical,neff2010reissner}.
-These connections are sketched in the following diagram:}
+This seminal work triggered a number of generalizations in continuum mechanics, e.g., Eringen's micropolar elasticity theory \cite{eringen1999theory}.
+In this paper, we observe that the linear Cosserat elasticity exactly corresponds to the Hodge-Laplacian problem of the twisted de Rham complex that leads to the elasticity complex.
+A similar observation holds for plate models.
+The Kirchhoff and a modified version of the Reissner-Mindlin plate models are the Hodge-Laplacian problems of the Hessian complex and the corresponding twisted de Rham complex \cite{arnold2021complexes}, respectively.
+This connection inspired the construction of numerical methods for solving the biharmonic equation \cite{feec-lecture,quenneville2015new}, although not formulated in terms of the twisted de Rham complex.
+From this perspective, the cohomology-preserving projection in \cite{arnold2021complexes} and this paper can be understood as the process of eliminating the rotational degrees of freedom from the Cosserat model to get the classical elasticity.
+The operators mapping the BGG complex back to the twisted de Rham complex can in turn be interpreted as describing classical elasticity as the Cosserat model with the additional rotational degree of freedom appropriately fixed.
+A similar conclusion holds for the Kirchhoff and the modified Reissner-Mindlin plate models. { Moreover, the Reissner-Mindlin plate and the Kirchhoff plate can be obtained as a dimension reduction of the Cosserat elasticity and the standard elasticity, respectively.
+A rigorous justification of the reduction in terms of $\Gamma$-limits can be found in \cite{ciarlet1997mathematical,neff2010reissner}.} These connections are sketched in the following diagram: